What Are Permitted Uses of the Security Deposit by a Landlord or Agent?

 Can estimates be used instead of actual costs?

-Final deductions should reflect actual or reasonably certain costs, not vague estimates.
+Final deductions should reflect actual or reasonably certain costs, and a vendor estimate would fall under a reasonably certain cost.

 These often pair well with deposit-use questions: